irmen/Pyro4/docs/source/nameserver.rst

 ================== ===========
 Configuration item description
 ================== ===========
-HOST               hostname that the name sever will bind on (being a regular Pyro daemon).
+HOST               hostname that the name server will bind on (being a regular Pyro daemon).
 NS_HOST            the hostname or ip address of the name server.
 Used for locating in clients only.
 NS_PORT            the port number of the name server.
 Used by the server and for locating in clients.
 NS_BCHOST          the hostname or ip address of the name server's broadcast responder.
 Used only by the server.